gurpreetz/gurpreetz.github.io/experience.md

   * Scan for all devices advertising in the area, and connect to them
   * Connect to specific devices and creates an XML as well as human readable summary of services and characteristics supported by the BLE device
   * Compare BLE interface design with implementation to detect inconsistencies
-* Designed and implemented the Firmware and BLE Interface and for a smart lamp
+* Designed and implemented the Firmware and BLE Interface for a smart lamp

 ### [Alcatel-Lucent](https://networks.nokia.com/), Mountain View, CA
 ###### September 2009 – July 2015